Rwanda: Cuisine

-Rwanda's cuisine consists of staple foods produced by subsistence agriculture (plantains, pulses, sweet potatoes, beans, cassava) and reflects other East African foods (mandazi, chapati).
+Rwanda's cuisine consists of staple foods largely produced by subsistence agriculture (e.g. plantains, pulses, sweet potatoes, cassava) and reflects other East African foods (e.g. mandazi, chapati).
 For those who live near lakes and have access to fish, tilapia is popular.
 The potato, thought to have been introduced to Rwanda by German and Belgian colonialists, is very popular.
-Ugali, locally known as Ubugari (or umutsima) is common, a paste made from cassava or maize and water to form a porridge-like consistency that is eaten throughout the African Great Lakes.
+Ugali, locally known as Ubugari (or umutsima) is common, a paste made from cassava or maize and water to form a porridge-like consistency that is eaten throughout East Africa and across sub-Saharan Africa.
 Isombe is made from mashed cassava leaves and can be served with dried fish, rice, ugali, potatoes etc. Lunch is usually a buffet known as mélange, consisting of the above staples and sometimes meat.
-Brochettes are the most popular food when eating out in the evening, usually made from goat but sometimes tripe, beef, or fish.
-It's important to note however that many children in Rwanda are malnourished (1/3rd for children under five).